Omphalos hypothesis: Borges's Tlön, Uqbar, Orbis Tertius

 Jorge Luis Borges, in his 1940 work, Tlön, Uqbar, Orbis Tertius, describes a fictional world in which some essentially follow as a religious belief a philosophy much like Russell's discussion on the logical extreme of Gosse's theory:

 One of the schools of Tlön goes so far as to negate time: it reasons that the present is indefinite, that the future has no reality other than as a present hope, the past none other than present memory.

 Borges had earlier written a short essay, "The Creation and P. H. Gosse" that explored the rejection of Gosse's Omphalos.
 Borges argued that its unpopularity stemmed from Gosse's explicit (if inadvertent) outlining of what Borges characterized as absurdities in the Genesis story.

 Last Thursdayism

 The satirical "Last Thursday" version likely originated in the 1990s.
-In the early 21st century, a "church" of "Last Thursdayism" was established as a parody of religion and tenets of faith.
-The church sparked lively debates online.

 Last Thursdayism presents the Omphalos hypothesis as a parody religion.
 The "Church of Last Thursdayism" website attempted to equate belief in Last Thursdayism with an actual religion, listing "tenets of faith":